 - Wood pellets were the best.
-They offered a long, slow and hot burn that was able to warm up our fire pit.
+They offered a long hot burn that was able to warm up our fire pit.
 Sawdust would probably have had a similar effect.

 - Ripped-up cardboard was a clear second-place winner.
 The density of a bunch of small pieces of ripped-up cardboard burned better than the rolled cardboard starters.

 - Kindling (Either cardboard, wood pellets, or sawdust)